4 ways to go from recruitment analytics to successful hires4 min read

 We all know that a key attractor when recruiting is the compensation.
 And the key question for any position is: Are we offering the right package?

 When you have a vacancy, look at the performance of those who have held that position in the past and compare it to their compensation.
 What impact did those performers have?
 Did it align with their compensation?
 In other words, did their contribution to the organization measure up to their reward?
+This is an area where your recruitment analytics can really add value.

 Historical data can help you think about the intended impact and benefit of each role and ensure that you’re offering an appropriate return – generous enough to attract the best talent, yet balanced with your business and budget needs.